-License and collaboration revenue consist of revenue earned for performance obligations satisfied pursuant to our Biogen Agreement.
-In December 2019, we entered into a license and collaboration agreement with Biogen.
+License and collaboration revenue consist of revenue earned for performance obligations satisfied pursuant to our license and collaboration agreement with Biogen which was entered into in December 2019.
 In consideration for the grant of an exclusive license and related know-how, we received an up-front license payment of \$15.0 million in January 2020, which was recorded in license revenue during the year ended December 31, 2020.
-We also recognized collaboration revenue for reimbursable third-party vendor, out-of-pocket and personnel costs pertaining to the Biogen Agreement of \$5.8 million during the year ended December 31, 2020.
-There can be no assurance when any future milestone or royalty payments under the Biogen agreement may occur, if at all.
+We recognized collaboration revenue for reimbursable third-party vendor, out-of-pocket and personnel costs pertaining to the Biogen Agreement of \$7.3 million and \$5.8 million during the years ended December 31, 2021 and 2020, respectively.
+In March 2022, we received notice that Biogen is terminating the license and collaboration agreement.
+Under the terms of the Biogen Agreement, termination will be effective in May 2022.

-We have not generated any revenue from the sale of any drugs, and we do not expect to generate any revenue from the sale of drugs until we obtain regulatory approval of and commercialize our product candidates.
+We have not generated any revenue from the sale of any drug products and we do not expect to generate any revenue from the sale of drug products until we obtain regulatory approval of and commercialize our product candidates.

-Cost of License and Collaboration Revenue
+Cost of License and Collaboration

-Cost of license and collaboration revenue consists of sublicense fees and fees for research and development services payable to Mosaic, fees for research and development services payable to third-party vendors, and personnel costs, corresponding to the recognition of license and collaboration revenue from Biogen.
+Cost of license and collaboration revenue consists of fees for research and development services payable to third-party vendors, and personnel costs, corresponding to the recognition of license and collaboration revenue from Biogen.
 Cost of license and collaboration revenue does not include any allocated overhead costs.
-In connection with the license revenue recognized from Biogen as discussed above, we paid Mosaic a \$3.0 million sublicense fee and recorded such payment as cost of license.
-We recognized third-party vendor, out-of-pocket and personnel costs, most of which were reimbursable, pertaining to the Biogen Agreement of \$6.1 million and recorded such costs as cost of collaboration revenue during the year ended December 31, 2020.
+In connection with the license revenue recognized from Biogen as discussed above in 2020, we paid Mosaic a \$3.0 million sublicense fee and recorded such payment as cost of license.
+We recognized third-party vendor, out-of-pocket and personnel costs, most of which were reimbursable, pertaining to the Biogen Agreement of \$7.4 million and \$6.1 million during the years ended December 31, 2021 and 2020, respectively, and recorded such costs as cost of collaboration revenue.

 Research and development expenses represent costs incurred to conduct research, such as the discovery and development of our product candidates.
 We recognize all research and development costs as they are incurred.
+Nonrefundable advance payments for goods or services used in research and development are deferred and capitalized.
+The capitalized amounts are then expensed as the related goods are delivered or services are performed, or until it is no longer expected that the goods or services will be delivered.